DHA License for Doctors: A Complete Registration Guide

 Temporary License3 months

-The limitations for a doctor to obtain a DHA Medical License include acceptance of only degrees from approved institutions and mandating English proficiency for all documentation and assessments.
+The limitations for a doctor to obtain a DHA License include acceptance of only degrees from approved institutions and mandating English proficiency for all documentation and assessments.
 A failed Prometric exam limits the number of retakes, and licenses restrict doctors to their exact specialty within DHA-approved facilities.
 Older applicants—especially those 65 or above—face extra evaluation before approval.
 Below are some limitations for a doctor to practice medicine with a DHA license.

 1. Only degrees from accredited and recognized medical schools are accepted by DHA.